Aniruddh-Mallya/PyDev/README.md

 #### Execution
 Since the program make use the Python library 'simplegui', that's available only on CodeSkulptor, we cannot directly implement it using  any Python Intrepreter or IDE.\
 We recommend using the below URL to directly access the program on CodeSkulptor.
-For best experience, Chrome browser is recommended. https://py2.codeskulptor.org/#user48_PJCZaD5pIi_0.py \
+For best experience, Chrome or Firefox browser is recommended. https://py2.codeskulptor.org/#user48_PJCZaD5pIi_0.py \
 Alternatively the code from 'Pong.py' can be copied and pasted on the official CodeSkulptor website, https://py2.codeskulptor.org/ as well. \
 To execute the program, we click on 'Run' on Codeskulptor.
-This opens up a new UI window.<br /><br /><br />
+This opens up a new UI window.<br /><br />

 ## 2. Space Wars: